 Free range is the commercial standard for managing hens - under free range classification, there can be up to 10,000 hens per hectare, although some producers may run as low as 1,500 hens per hectare.
 Free range hens are permanently housed in fixed sheds and must have access to outdoors.
 There are doors from the shed that are opened during daylight hours to an outdoor area.
 The outdoor area they are occupying is not usually managed on a rotational basis.
 As the hens are continually scratching around in the same area, it becomes a bare patch of dirt.

-We will be delving deeper into Blythe and Greg’s production system in the coming weeks, so stay tuned to find out more about nutrient cycling, multi species pasture and multi species grazing, and how the hens are playing a vital part in regenerating Runnymede.
+Blythe and Greg’s production system includes nutrient cycling, multi species pasture and multi species grazing, and the hens play a vital part in regenerating Runnymede.